DUI Defense Strategy: Tackling DUI Charges Head-on

 - proper administration of the breath tests

 The arresting police officer needs to watch and observe the defendant for 15 minutes before administering the breath test.
-Otherwise, the prosecution will fail to establish their case.
+Otherwise, the prosecution will fail to establish its case.

 A DUI arrest does not necessarily mean that you will be convicted.
-Contact a qualified DUI lawyer immediately if you have been arrested and charged with a DUI offense.
+There can be several reasons for high blood alcohol levels, including involuntary intoxication.
+Contact a qualified and skilled DUI lawyer immediately for your DUI case if you have been arrested and charged with a DUI offense.

 How Do You Emotionally Survive a DUI Charge?